-We set off through the London traffic – to begin with, the proximity of the other cyclists feels a little claustrophobic.
+We set off through the London traffic - to begin with, the proximity of the other cyclists feels a little claustrophobic.
 Some of the less experienced riders appeared to be a bit nervous and unsure on the road.
 Once we had got through Walthamstow, the pack separated out.
 In what felt like no time at all, we were at the first water stop.
 The weather was not particularly pleasant as it was raining but it was not drenching us.
-After a lunch of pastas, salads, meat and sausage rolls, I got a good energy boost and rode with Donna.
+After a lunch of pasta, salads, meat and sausage rolls, I got a good energy boost and rode with Donna.
 We ended up on a country road that was not particularly nice for a road cyclist.
-Road bikes have narrow high-pressure tires and should not really be taken off road (okay, okay, many of you will argue about this, but I avoid off-roading on a road bike).
+Road bikes have narrow high-pressure tires and should not really be taken off-road (okay, okay, many of you will argue about this, but I avoid off-roading on a road bike).
 The road had a lot of gravel and debris.
 In fact, think of the film Gravity, forget Sandra Bullock for a minute and imagine all the debris flying around in the film.
 I think all of it was on this road.
-Furthermore there were stinging nettles either side.
+Furthermore, there were stinging nettles on either side.
 Not pleasant.

 At the top of the road, we met Graham.
-Graham was already the highest performing member of the Strava group for the ride and as usual it felt bizarre to know him but not have met him… The Internet is good for that.
+Graham was already the highest performing member of the Strava group for the ride and as usual, it felt bizarre to know him but not have met him… The Internet is good for that.

 We carried on, hit a similar road and then went on a road that had recently been re-laid with loose gravel.
 Donna needed to stop to eat some food and it was at this point I noticed that I had a puncture.
 In the rain.
 Due to me being exceptionally rubbish at mechanics, Donna started to repair it for me.
 There were a bunch of six chaps (Les Roulers including Gary Goldsmith) on the ride with matching gear and several of them were very good riders.
 Three of the crew stopped to help with the puncture and together with Donna got me back on the road.
-I could not get the tire up to a high enough pressure but got it to high enough that I could continue riding.
+I could not get the tire up to a high enough pressure but got it too high enough that I could continue riding.

-Actually earlier in the day I had passed Les Roulers having a crafty half of Guinness at a pub just below a hill.
+Actually, earlier in the day I had passed Les Roulers having a crafty half of Guinness at a pub just below a hill.
 They had an aura of fun about them and I had to chuckle as I cycled past.
 That got me up the hill.

-Unfortunately the new tube was faulty.
+Unfortunately, the new tube was faulty.
 Donna decided to go to the next water stop and I called the mechanic.
 I had run out of spares.
-It was frustrating waiting but I eventually calmed down – I had plenty of time to get the ferry at Harwich.
+It was frustrating waiting but I eventually calmed down - I had plenty of time to get the ferry at Harwich.
 Kenny and Steve turned up and did a fantastic job.
 I was back on the road properly.